 On college campuses, a college-aged woman is twice as likely to be sexually assaulted than robbed.
 When looking at risk factors for sexual assault and sexual misconduct on college campuses and multiple contributing factors that put students at an elevated risk, it’s also important to understand that college-aged students are on their own for the first time and have more freedom than before.
 This newfound freedom that comes with adulthood might cause them to engage in previously restricted (and riskier) activities.

-College life is notorious for its parties, especially when students are involved in sororities or fraternities, and many students feel pressure to fit in.
+College life is notorious for its parties, especially when students are part of sororities or fraternities, and many students feel pressure to fit in.
 This need for acceptance sometimes includes engaging in sexual activities, despite feeling uncomfortable or unsafe.

 What puts students at a greater risk for sexual assault on college campuses?